Mopping the kitchen sucks, but mopping a pork butt with a tangy vinegar sauce to create Carolina Pulled Pork is a chore I’m down for.

 Which pork cut to use

-The best meat for pulled pork is pork butt, which may also be called Boston butt or pork shoulder.
+The best meat for pulled pork is pork butt, which may also be called Boston butt or bone-in pork shoulder.
 It seems confusing, but pork butt doesn’t actually come from the hog’s rear.
 It comes from its upper shoulder.

 You can find it bone-in or boneless.
 For this recipe, it doesn’t matter which one your choose.
 The bone-in will enhance the flavor, but it will take longer to cook compared to the boneless butt.